 A check with Marduk

-That the Maya Long Count is a tool belonging to the Julian calendar is supported by even more calculations.
+That the Maya Long Count is a tool belonging to the Julian calendar is supported by more calculations.
 The difference between the average Julian calendar year of 365.25 days and the solar year of 365.2422 days is 0.0078 days.
-When the length of the Maya Long Count of 5125.36 years is multiplied by 0.0078, it results in almost the sacred number of forty days; namely 39.977 days.
+When the length of the Maya Long Count of 5125.36 years is multiplied by these 0.0078 days, it results in almost the sacred number of forty days; namely 39.977 days.
 It means that over a period of 5125.36 years, the calendar moves back a total of 39.977 days compared to the real solar year, as the calendar is 0.0078 days slower than the solar year.

 365.25 – 365.2422 = 0.0078 days